Statistical Guides » Statistical Tests » One-Way ANOVA

 There are three main assumptions, listed here:

-1. The dependent variable is normally distributed in each group that is being compared in the one-way ANOVA.
-So, for example, if we were comparing three groups; amateur, semi-professional and professional rugby players; on their leg strength, then their leg strength values (dependent variable) would have to be normally distributed for the amateur group of players, normally distributed for the semi-professionals and normally distributed for the professional players.
-You can test for normality in SPSS (see our guide here).
+1. The dependent variable is normally distributed in each group that is being compared in the one-way ANOVA (technically, it is the residuals that need to be normally distributed, but the results will be the same).
+So, for example, if we were comparing three groups (e.g., amateur, semi-professional and professional rugby players) on their leg strength, their leg strength values (dependent variable) would have to be normally distributed for the amateur group of players, normally distributed for the semi-professionals and normally distributed for the professional players.
+You can test for normality in SPSS Statistics (see our guide: Testing for Normality).

 2. There is homogeneity of variances.
 This means that the population variances in each group are equal.
-If you use SPSS, Levene's Test for Homogeneity of Variances is included in the output when you run a one-way ANOVA in SPSS (see our One-way ANOVA using SPSS guide).
+If you use SPSS Statistics, Levene's Test for Homogeneity of Variances is included in the output when you run a one-way ANOVA in SPSS Statistics (see our One-way ANOVA using SPSS Statistics guide).

 What to do when the assumptions are not met is dealt with on the next page.